mitsy/crime-data-analyser/README.md

 	bin/pyspark CrimeDataAnalyser.py
 ```

-This will create an output directory inside crime-data-analyser/ which will have rapeLocations, rapeAgeGroups and murderLocations and murderAgeGroups folders.
+This will create an **output** directory inside crime-data-analyser/ which will have **rapeLocations**, **rapeAgeGroups** and **murderLocations** and **murderAgeGroups** folders.
 Check the part files inside these folders.

 Note
 ----
 To run a fresh crawler, set the second argument in processTOIData() in CrimeDataAnalyser.py to True.
+By default, it is set to False as the rape and murder crawled files are already present in this repository.